A Better Way to Screen

 Incarcerated individuals’ personal mail has always been a popular way to smuggle drugs and contraband into jails and prisons, whether concealed in letters or items ranging from books to packages.
 The situation is growing worse as legal mail – inmates’ protected communications with attorneys and law firms – is increasingly being used as a means for smuggling due to its privileged nature.

-The need for drug and contraband detection doesn’t stop at just mail.
-Once drugs end up inside the facility, they will find their way to an inmate’s cell, driving the need for mobile and scalable screening.
+Legal documents, often exchanged during court proceedings or meetings with counsel, fall under the same criteria as legal mail.
+Therefore, criminals are taking advantage of these protections and leveraging them as a new entry point.
+The need for drug and contraband detection doesn’t stop at just mail and documents.
+Once drugs end up inside the facility, through any number of other means, they will find their way to an inmate’s cell, driving the need for mobile and scalable screening.

 LEGAL MAIL

-Despite these mail screening steps, drug-laced papers, suboxone, and small electronics and contraband routinely evade these manual approaches.
-The manual mail screening process also puts staff at risk of coming into contact with dangerous substances, including fentanyl, when opening mail items.
+Drug-treated papers, sprayed or printed, suboxone strips, small electronics, and contraband routinely evade manual approaches.
+Screening staff and officers are at serious risk of coming into contact with dangerous substances, including fentanyl, when opening mail items.

 PERSONAL MAIL